OpenTranslationBible/open-bible/en-GB/18.Job/md/job-39.md

 ## Job 39:7

-> He laughs at the turmoil of the city,
+> He mocks the chaos of the city,
 > He does not hear the shouting of the taskmaster.

 ## Job 39:8

-> He explores the mountains for his pasture,
+> He roams the mountains for his pasture,
-> And searches after every green thing.
+> And seeks out every green thing.

 ---